koficodedat/AlgorithmJS/doc/data-structure.md

         keysInLevelOrder(): [ (number | string), ]. nb: return all keys in tree in a top down traversal height(): number

-_Balanced Binary Search Tree_

-    Note:
-        This class implements a variation of the RED-BLACK (Self Balancing) Binary Search Tree.
-        It is a left leaning binary tree; the height of the left side is always at most more than the right side.
-        All operations take O(logn) all the time.
-        It takes a memory space of O(n).

-        This data structure is a key/value pair structure.
-Keys are either numbers or string and values can be any object.

-    Instantiation:
-        var bbst = new el.BBSearchTree();
-    Fuctions:
-        Implements all functions in the default Binary Search Tree.

 _Matrix_

     Instantiation: